Process Behavior Charts: Separating Behavior from Specification

 • If you want to understand the process, specifications distract

-• If you want to communicate risk or conformance, specifications add context
+• If you want to communicate risk or conformance, specifications add a time sensitive context

 The objective defines whether process behavior chart should have specification limits present.